facebookresearch/hydra/website/docs/configure_hydra/workdir.md

 </div>

-### Using `hydra.job.override_dirname`
+### Using `hydra_override_dirname`

 <ExampleGithubLink text="Example application" to="examples/configure_hydra/job_override_dirname"/>

-This field is populated automatically using your command line arguments and is typically being used as a part of your output directory pattern.
-It is meant to be used along with the configuration for working dir, especially in `hydra.sweep.subdir`.
+The `hydra_override_dirname` resolver derives a directory name from your command line arguments.
+It is typically used as a part of your output directory pattern, especially in `hydra.sweep.subdir`.

 If we run the example application with the following commandline overrides and configs: